envoyproxy/katacoda-scenarios/file-based-dynamic-routing-configuration/step8.md

 }
 </pre>

-And we can use this new cluster, in the listener that we configure previously.
+And you can use this new cluster, in the listener that you previously configured.
 Open the file `lds.conf`{{open}}.
 Replace the target cluster with the name of the new cluster `newTargetCluster`.

 <pre class="file" data-target="clipboard">